Rocky Docs Formatting - Introduction¶

 ## A Level 2 heading ### A Level 3 heading #### A Level 4 heading ##### A Level 5 heading ###### A Level 6 heading

-Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them in a way that makes them stick out from the rest of the text.
+Admonitions are special visual "boxes" that allow you to call attention to important facts and highlight them in a way that makes them stand out from the rest of the text.
 Admonition types are as follows:

 |attention||renders a light orange text box|